 5 Resignation Letter Templates

 What do I include in a professional resignation letter?

 Writing a professional resignation letter starts with understanding each of its components:

 Begin your letter by stating your position at the company.
 This might seem redundant if you work at a small company and your boss knows you well, but it’s essential to include it since the letter is your official termination.
 Along with this information should be a simple statement of your resignation.

-Also, providing an end date in the first body paragraph is helpful since that’s one of the first questions your employer is going to have.
+Also, providing an end date in the first paragraph is helpful since that’s one of your employer's first questions.

 Here's what this first paragraph may look like in practice: